ut-ras/Demobots-Polargraph/Demos/readme.md

 - Only certain SVG's will work properly, they have to consist of vector paths only with a thickness of one pixel.
 - Don't use any "image to vector" converters online, its best to trace out the path of the drawing you want using Inkscape or a similar program.
 - Some of the 'Working' SVG files are still too big/small to be drawn properly in the current configuration.
-Use them based on the notes below:
+Use them based on the notes below.

 ### Working SVG Files